Digital-Data-Co/forge-docs/src/administration-guide/installation/snap.md

 semaphore.semaphored  enabled  active   -
 ```

-After installation, you can set up Semaphore via [Snap Configuration](https://snapcraft.io/docs/configuration-in-snaps).
-Use the following command to see your Semaphore configuration:
+After installation, you can set up Forge via [Snap Configuration](https://snapcraft.io/docs/configuration-in-snaps).
+Use the following command to see your Forge configuration:

 ```bash
 sudo snap get semaphore